-- 1.7 The subsequent chapters in this manual are arranged as follows: - Chapter 2 provides information on the framework under which the ARA must be completed
+- 1.8 The subsequent chapters in this manual are arranged as follows: - Chapter 2 provides information on the framework under which the ARA must be completed - Chapter 3 covers the form and content of the annual report - Chapter 4 covers accounting principles, including application of standards, HM Treasury interpretations and adaptations and specific accounting policies

-- Chapter 3 covers the form and content of the annual report - Chapter 4 covers accounting principles, including application of standards, HM Treasury interpretations and adaptations and specific accounting policies - Chapter 5 covers the form and content of the financial statements and accompanying disclosures. - 1.8 The GAM thematically addresses the application of standards, For example IFRS 9 is referenced in; Chapter 4 regarding accounting for assets and liabilities, Chapter 4 Annex 1 in which the public sector adaptations and interpretations are replicated, Chapter 4 Annex 6 in which additional guidance is provided on financial instruments accounting under IFRS 9 and Chapter 5 Annex 1 in the example accounting policy note.
-Cross references are employed to ensure users can quickly locate the guidance for specific standards throughout the GAM. - 1.9 Annexes are used in this manual to provide further specific background information on the requirements.
-This is designed to provide useful additional information on more complex issues for those that require it, away from the main manual.
-These can be found after the chapter they relate to (for example, the application of asset valuation methods is explained in Chapter 4 Annex 4 Valuation Issues). - 1.10 Additional appendices are included within this manual to supplement the core guidance where there are additional sector specific reporting requirements.
-These form an integral part of the manual and are organised to assist in locating entity specific guidance (for example, the CCG corporate governance reporting requirements are presented in the two CCG appendices to Chapter 3).
+- Chapter 5 covers the form and content of the financial statements and accompanying disclosures. - 1.9 The GAM thematically addresses the application of standards.
+For example IFRS 9 is referenced in: - Chapter 4 regarding accounting for assets and liabilities, - Chapter 4 Annex 1 in which the public sector adaptations and interpretations are replicated, - Chapter 4 Annex 6 in which additional guidance is provided on financial instruments accounting under IFRS 9, and, - Chapter 5 Annex 1 in the example accounting policy note. - 1.10 Cross references and hyperlinks are employed to ensure users can quickly locate the guidance for specific standards throughout the GAM. - 1.11 Annexes are used in this manual to provide further specific background information on the requirements. - 1.12 Annexes provide useful additional information on more complex issues for those that require it, away from the main manual.
+These can be found after the chapter they relate to (for example, the application of asset valuation methods is explained in Chapter 4 Annex 4 Valuation Issues). - 1.13 Additional appendices are included within this manual to supplement the core guidance where there are additional sector specific reporting requirements. - 1.14 Appendices form an integral part of the manual and are organised to assist in locating entity specific guidance (for example, the CCG corporate governance reporting requirements are presented in the two CCG appendices to Chapter 3).